|

 The Return of the ABAWD Time Limit

-The time limit on ABAWDs is part of the law that governs the operation of CalFresh.
-It has been part of the law since 1996.
+The time limit on ABAWDs is a longstanding provision in the federal law that governs CalFresh.
+It has been in effect since 1996.
 Under the law, States can request to temporarily waive the ABAWD time limit when unemployment is high or when there are not enough jobs available.

 The 36-Month Period